bpreskit/cse258_asmt2/README.txt

 $ ln -s path/to/local/data local_data

 where path/to/local/data is the (preferably absolute) path to wherever you want to store the big data on your local machine.

+Also, under "report", there is a folder called "figs" which, surprise surprise, is where I think we ought to keep all the pictures and graphs that we want to put in the report.
+Makes the TeXing easier once we get there.